ddoodev/providers/README.md

 <hr>

 # Providers
-Repository for interfaces that must be implemented by custom providers for Discordoo.
+Repository for interfaces that must be implemented by custom providers for Discordoo (typescript only).

 ## How to use
 ```sh